-PKC is activated by increased [Ca2+] and [diacylglycerols], which means it’s activated by many hormones, like oxytocin, angiotensin, histamine, vasopressin and so on.
+PKC is activated by increased concentration of Ca2+ and diacylglycerols.
+It’s involved in the signalling pathway of many hormones, like oxytocin, angiotensin, histamine, vasopressin and so on.
 Activated PKC is involved in many functions, like learning, memory, regulating cell growth and mediating immune responses.
 It also regulates transcription through a protein called NF-κB, which also stimulates inflammation.

 Hypoxia-inducible factor 1-α, or HIF-1α, is a protein that is used to sense O2 in humans.
 When activated, it activates processes that yield energy without needing oxygen, while inhibiting processes that do need oxygen.
 It also activates processes like angiogenesis and through the mechanism of EPO.

-HIF-1α is constantly hydroxylated by O2, a process which requires vitamin C and Fe2+.
+HIF-1α is constantly hydroxylated at a proline residue by O2, a process which requires vitamin C and Fe2+.
 After hydroxylation, it binds to a protein called Von Hippel–Lindau protein, or pVHL.
 The HIF-1α-pVHL complex is then ubiquitinated and broken down.